-It is possible to use a YubiKey protected database in AutoFill mode by using Virtual Hardware Key's.
-You can read more about Virtual Hardware Key's and why they are needed for AutoFill mode here.
-You must know the secret you programmed your YubiKey with to create a Virtual Hardware Key.
+It is possible to use a YubiKey protected database in AutoFill mode on iOS by using virtual hardware keys.
+You can read more about virtual hardware keys and why they are needed for AutoFill mode here.
+You must know the secret you programmed your YubiKey with to create a virtual hardware key.

 Creating a Virtual Hardware Key